charrde/whiskrjs/README.md

 ## Contact

-If you have any questions or need support, please open an issue on the GitHub repository or contact us via email at contact@whiskrjs.com.
+If you have any questions or need support, please open an issue on the GitHub repository.

 ## Frequently Asked Questions